fratava/starter-book/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently doing my Ph.D. at the Institute of Radioastronomy and Astrophysics (IRyA) at the National Autonomous University of México (UNAM in Spanish).
-My main interests are the stellar atmospheres in main sequence stars and DevOps.
+My research interests are focused on the stellar atmospheres in main-sequence stars, high-performance computing, and DevOps.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/curriculum_vitae_francisco_tapia_en.pdf" "newtab" >}}resumé{{< /staticref >}}.